Flower abortion in passion fruit:

 As the plant grows, provide a balanced nutrition by using compound fertilizers like NPK.

-When the plants approach flowering, and fruiting, spray them with foliar fertilisers containing potassium, boron, zinc, copper, every week so that the plants get all the nutrients they require.
+When the plants approach flowering, and fruiting, spray them with foliar fertilizers containing potassium, boron, zinc, copper, every 2 weeks so that the plants get all the nutrients they require.

 Strategy #4: Water The Passion Plants Regularly